zsolutions-io/aleo-dcp/README.md

 For a program to custody private data, it must import **`data_custody_protocol.aleo`**.

-1. To custody data, it must:
+1. To custody data, it can:
     - Call `data_custody_protocol.aleo/custody_data_as_program((data_view_key as field), threshold, ...)`
     - Send any records to `(data_view_key * group::GEN) as address`
 2. It can then call `data_custody_protocol.aleo/request_data_as_program` to initiate a data request.